SPECIAL THOMPSON CUTTERS

 Single end mill, 5/16"D x 5 (1-3/8"L) center cutting flutes x 40 degree helix x 3-1/2" Long, micrograin carbide, ALTiN coated.
 This custom made cutter is designed for forming the rear corners of M1/M1A1 receiver bolt channels and the front corners of all Receivers.
 The 5-flute design makes this cutter very stiff which is needed for the long length of cut required.
 A 4-flute or smaller diameter cutter would tend to deflect in the cut resulting in a tapering receiver side wall.

-Combined drill & countersink sized to drill the rear sight rivet holes and countersink the holes to fit the Thompson rivet heads.
+Combined drill, counterbore & countersink sized to drill the rear sight rivet holes and countersink the holes and recess the rivet Thompson rivet heads.
 Single end, 5/16" shank diameter x 3" long.
 HSS.
 This custom made cutter can be used in drill chucks whereas the more common double ended style does not work well in drill chucks.

 6) EJECTOR HOLE TAP (No longer available)